Mcdaid101/Brewdog-beer-picker/README.md

 2. Type `nodemon index.js` in your code editor's terminal to run the application
 3. Open http://localhost:3000 in your web browser.

+### Punk API
+All of the data in this project is taken from https://punkapi.com/